zjrball/DataGenius/README.md

 ---

 ### Key Features
-* **🛡️ Privacy-Safe Simulation:** Generate realistic "dummy" data (names, medical diagnoses, financial transactions) that looks authentic but contains zero real user info.
+* **Privacy-Safe Simulation:** Generate realistic "dummy" data (names, medical diagnoses, financial transactions) that looks authentic but contains zero real user info.
 Perfect for public portfolios.
-* **🎚️ Choose Your Difficulty:**
+* **Choose Your Difficulty:**
     * **Clean Mode:** Generates standardized, formatted data for easy analysis.
     * **Dirty Mode:** Injects realistic chaos (10-20% nulls, typos, outliers) to challenge your data cleaning skills.
-* **🤖 AI Auto-Schema:** Type a prompt like *"Startup employee roster with equity vesting"* and watch the AI build the column structure for you.
+* **AI Auto-Schema:** Type a prompt like *"Startup employee roster with equity vesting"* and watch the AI build the column structure for you.
-* **🏭 Industry Presets:** One-click templates for Finance, Healthcare, E-Commerce, and more.
+* **Industry Presets:** One-click templates for Finance, Healthcare, E-Commerce, and more.
-* **📥 CSV Export:** Download raw CSV files ready for SQL import, Python/R analysis, or Excel.
+* **CSV Export:** Download raw CSV files ready for SQL import, Python/R analysis, or Excel.

 ---

-## 🚀 How to Run Locally
+## How to Run Locally
 For a compact step-by-step guide, see [RUN_LOCAL.md](https://github.com/zjrball/DataGenius/blob/main/RUN_LOCAL.md).

 You can run this tool locally and ask other users to clone the repo and